Accessibility Tools

 No single party or group is currently in control of Malvern Hills District Council.

-At an Annual Council meeting in May 2023, Councillor Tom Wells was re-elected as Leader of Malvern Hills District Council and Councillor Natalie McVey was re-elected as Deputy Leader.
+At an Annual Council meeting in May 2024, Councillor Tom Wells was re-elected as leader of Malvern Hills District Council and Councillor Natalie McVey was re-elected as deputy leader.

 Portfolio Holders